 School Nursing: Preparation for Initial Certification

-For the first time, we will be offering this course through a virtual classroom using Zoom.
-This option allows for real time, face-to-face education that is required by the OSPI to count clock hours amidst the current COVID-19 health crisis.
+The next session for the course will be offered via in-person or via virtual classroom using Zoom.
+This option allows for real time, face-to-face education, which is required by the Office of Superintendent of Public Instruction to count clock hours during the pandemic.

 The course will include 24 hours (self-study and live sections) of instruction.

-Cost: $500.
-We are unable to process purchase orders at this time.
+(Note: We are unable to process purchase orders at this time.)